 -

-C-mount & CS-mount: Also referred
+C-mount & CS-mount:

-and is used to mount cameras to microscopes.
-The mechanical
+cameras, not camcorders), and is used to mount cameras

-definition of both standards is 1" diameter, 32 TPI (threads
+standards is 1" diameter, 32 TPI (threads per inch),

-on the camera side.
+the camera side.
 The optical definition of the C-mount

-is that the image reaches the focal plane, or camera's detector,
+is that the image reaches the focal plane, or camera's

-threads.
-The CS-mount is identical in all respects except
+microscope's) mounting threads.
+The CS-mount is identical

-the focal plane is 12.5mm past the mounting threads.
-A CS-mount
+in all respects except the focal plane is 12.5mm past

-camera can be mounted on a C-mount lens or microscope by
+on a C-mount lens or microscope by using a 5mm extension

-using a 5mm extension ring.
+ring.
 See also: T-mount.

 Top